geo4lib/geo4libcamp-website/docs/index.md

 ### :octicons-calendar-24: May 20-24, 2024

-### :octicons-location-24: University of Minnesota, Minneapolis Minnesota
+### :octicons-location-24: University of Minnesota, Minneapolis

 !!! note ""